MattResner/Whats-For-Dinner/README.md

 in
     #"Renamed Columns3"
 ```
-At the end of our transformations we will have a shopping list in our data model that looks like this:
+At the end of our transformations, we will have a shopping list in our data model that looks like this:

 ![image](https://github.com/MattResner/Whats-For-Dinner/assets/123479836/78a9c339-f864-4996-a1e5-ecd15558158a)